mtlynch/mtlynch.io/content/posts/freelancer-guidelines/index.md

 I won't pay for any work performed beyond the agreed hours cap.

-As we work together more, I'll increase or eliminate this limit to give you more autonomy.
+As we work together more, I'll increase or eliminate the time cap to give you more autonomy.

 ## Documentation